sproberts92/C-Cpp-Project-Template/README.md

 ## Issues with the library as provided on the [MulticoreBSP website](http://www.multicorebsp.com/)

 The library does not officially support Windows.
-There are some windows object files provided on the website but are outdated and cannot be linked with projects compiled using VS2015.
+There are some windows object files provided on the website but they are outdated and cannot be linked with projects compiled using Visual Studio 2015 (VS2015).

-In order to compile from source under Windows a number of considerations must be made.

-# VS2015 redefinitions
-Linking with the provided object files gives the following errors:
+Linking with the provided object files gives the following errors using VS2015:

 ```
 mcbsp.o : error LNK2019: unresolved external symbol __imp___iob_func referenced in function mcbsp_set_pinning